danktankk/pinchflat-plex/README.md

 ## 🚫 Limitations

 - This integration requires both the custom **Scanner** and **Agent** to be installed and active in Plex.
 - It is built for integration with a **single Pinchflat instance**.
-TRhere is no Multi-instance support.
+There is no multi-instance support.
 - **Pinchflat must be online and accessible** during Plex filesystem scans and metadata refreshes.
 - If Plex cannot reach Pinchflat, metadata updates may **fail or be skipped**.
 - This is an **early build**.
 Some features may be missing or buggy.